javisantos/faythe/README.md

 # Faythe

 An easy crypto library to send messages using key encapsulation.
-A courier for Alice and Bob.
+A courier for Alice, Bob and friends.

 ## Installation